-Avis was born in Ipswich and began ballet training aged 12, having originally planned to go into musical theatre; Gene Kelly and Fred Astaire remain significant inspirations.
+He was born in Ipswich and began ballet aged 12, having originally trained in musical theatre; Gene Kelly and Fred Astaire remain major inspirations.
 He trained locally at the Linda Shipton School of Dance and at Bird College, Kent, before joining The Royal Ballet Upper School and graduating into the Company.
 He left the Company in 1999 to co-found K-Ballet Company in Japan, and danced with English National Ballet for two years before returning to The Royal Ballet in 2004.
-Avis has enjoyed a long partnership with Darcey Bussell, creating a role with her in Wheeldon’s DGV: Danse à grande vitesse and partnering her in her Viva la Diva Arena Tour, on ‘Strictly Come Dancing’ and at the London 2012 Olympics Closing Ceremony.
+His dance partnership with Darcey Bussell included Christopher Wheeldon’s DGV: Danse à grande vitesse, her 2007 farewell performance of Song of the Earth, her Viva la Diva Strictly Come Dancing Tour and the London 2012 Olympics Closing Ceremony.

 In 2011 he was awarded an Honorary Doctorate by University Campus Suffolk and was awarded the Critics’ Circle National Dance Awards for Outstanding Male Classical Performance (2011, 2019).
 He supports a wide variety of charitable causes, mainly in his home county of Suffolk (Suffolk Community Foundation) and was involved in the creation of World Hunger Day.
 He is a patron of the Choreographic Development Fund at Dance East, Chelsea Ballet and is on the board of Dance East.
 He was made an MBE in 2018.

 Royal Opera House Covent Garden Foundation, a charitable company limited by guarantee incorporated in England and Wales (Company number 480523) Charity Registered (Number 211775)